DobbiKov/sci-trans-git/README.md

 # Document translation tool
 This is a main repository of the translation tool.
 You should visit [CLI repo](https://github.com/DobbiKov/translate-dir-cli) if you want to translate your document using the CLI and [LIB repo](https://github.com/DobbiKov/translate-dir-lib) if you are interseted in using the translation library.

-Paper about the project: [link](https://dobbikov.github.io/sci-trans-git/jdse-paper.pdf)
+- Paper about the project: [link](https://dobbikov.github.io/sci-trans-git/jdse-paper.pdf)
+- Poster about the project: [link](https://dobbikov.github.io/sci-trans-git/jdse-poster-yehor-korotenko.pdf)

 ## TL;DR
 We explore the specific challenges of authoring and maintaining multilingual